My Image

 Sunday Morning / May 12, 2024

-During the American Civil War, the Commonwealth of Virginia was sharply divided by the political divisions between North and South.
-In 1862, the state broke in two and military engagement quickly ensued.
+During the American Civil War, Virginia was sharply divided by the political divisions between North and South.
+In 1862, the state broke in two and military engagement ensued.

 Ann Jarvis had been active in public service long before the war.
 Measles, typhoid and diphtheria epidemics were rampant in the Appalachians, and to combat childhood diseases in her community Jarvis created “Mothers' Day Work Clubs” (MDWC) to improve public health in the region.

-Initially designed to reduce children’s suffering and infant mortality, caregiving gave way to activism and education.
+Initially designed to reduce children’s suffering and infant mortality, caregiving, inadvertently, gave way to activism and education.
 Canvassing to educate new mothers and families about sanitation led to the first program to inspect food and dairy in the United States.

 While the U.S. milk supply was routinely skimmed and diluted with water to meet the demand for commercial sales, consumers couldn’t determine its quality due to dyes, caramel, salt and additives portraying a natural product.
 Even formaldehyde was regularly used to extend the shelf life of dairy products, and many commercial drugs prescribed by doctors were laden with alcohol and opium with no curative effect, even to infants.
 The work of muckraking journalists exposed the practices of the dairy industry triggering public interest and consumer protection laws enacted by Congress.
 The Pure Food and Drug Act of 1906 was the precursor of the FDA.
 Jarvis was at the helm.